MPI’s new UC scholarship aims at increasing women and Māori in forestry

 About the scholarship

 Ngā Karahipi Uru Rākau – Forestry Scholarships will be available both to school leavers and people working in the industry who want to upskill and undertake tertiary study.
-Applications for 2019 scholarships open soon.
+Applications for 2019 scholarships are open - closing 31 August 2018.
 More information about the scholarships and how to apply here.

 For further information please contact: